kfrederix/single-spa-angular-esm/README.md

 To do this, we could open 5 separate terminal windows and run the `serve` target for each of these apps separately (e.g. `pnpm nx serve app-shell` etc).

-OR, to make it easier, we can run the `dev` script (defined in package.json) which leverages Nx to start them all at once in parallel:
+OR, to make it easier, we can run the `dev` script which leverages Nx to start them all at once in parallel:

 ``` bash
 pnpm dev